cry0n1s1scodes/Prompt-Engineering/README.md

 # Prompt-Engineering
-The ultimate guide for the best AI prompts.
-A full collection on good prompts.
+Prompt Engineering is the definitive guide to crafting top-tier AI prompts.
+It offers a comprehensive collection of proven examples.